 When this doesn’t go well, it often leads to a very dissatisfying outcome.
 This can manifest itself as: deconditioning, disability development, depression, loss of confidence in yourself and your body, which ultimately often leads to a dependency on pain altering medications, and poorer physical health.

 So, what are we to do?
-Are we to:- be immobile?, be mobile?, be active?, or minimally active?, train into pain (‘no pain no gain’)?, or train avoiding pain?, use medication management?, use massage?, use spinal manipulation?, Osteopathy or chiropractic or physiotherapy?, use prescriptive exercise?, regular treatments or minimal treatments?, have imaging or not to have imaging?, should we focus on structure or function?, or is it just age?!!!
+Are we to:- be immobile?, be mobile?, be active?, or minimally active?, train into pain (‘no pain no gain’)?, or train avoiding pain?, use medication management?, use massage?, use spinal manipulation?, Osteopathy or chiropractic or physiotherapy?, use prescriptive exercise?, stretch the neck, or not stretch the neck?, regular treatments or minimal treatments?, have imaging or not to have imaging?, should we focus on structure or function?, or is it just age?!!!

 Sometimes additional investigations are needed.
 However, for ‘non-specific neck pain’, they are rarely needed as a primary input into your assessment and treatment.